JagGlo/playOmics/README.md

 <img src="man/figures/README-unnamed-chunk-9-1.png" width="100%" />

-As for the BRCA data we see many combinations of data availability.
-The largest group (442 subjects) have complete data for 6 datasets (except proteome data).
+As for the BRCA data, we see many combinations of data availability.
+The largest group (442 subjects) have complete data for 6 datasets (all data except proteome).

-## Check your data
+### Check your data

 To discover the data structure, one can use **data_summary()** function.
 It presents number of samples together with number of variables and